jnxzu/jnxzu/README.md

 I'm a versatile developer with a passion for front-end but an interest in all technologies and paths of software development.
 Feel free to check out my work in any of my repositories.

-I have graduated University of Gdańsk with a Bachelor's degree in Computer Science.
+I have graduated University of Gdańsk with a Bachelor's degree in Computer Science and am currently pursuing a Master's degree as well as looking to start a professional career.
-Currently looking to start my career as a developer as well as a Master degree level education.
 ***
 #### Links
 - 📁 [Portfolio]() (coming soon...)